 Not all suffering is the same.
 If you are suffering because of sin that is the price you pay for your actions but, if you suffer for following Christ, it is good.
 When we suffer for following Jesus, we can praise God because we are His and others see it or else they wouldn't be persecuting us.

-For it is time for judgment to begin with the family of God; and if it begins with us, what will the outcome be for those who do not obey the gospel of God?
+For the time has come for the judgment to begin.
+It begins with the household of God; and if it starts with us, what will the outcome be for those who are disobeying God's Good News?

 Many will be surprised at this verse and try to explain it away but the fact is that even Christians will be judged by God.
 Everyone on earth will be judged for salvation and that standard is whether your name is found in the Lamb's Book of Life or not.
 (Revelation 20:11-15) Then, the believers will be judged for rewards and this is a review of what each of us has done with the new life that we received through Jesus Christ.
 As Jesus said in many parables, those that have been faithful with a little will be given even more.